rdipardo/libmoreinttypes/README.md

   </tr>
 </table>

-- compiles on Windows and Linux platforms (some far)
+- compiles on Windows and Linux platforms (so far)
 - compatible with code targeting ANSI C

  **Note**